 Virtual reality in the automotive industry

 Being immersed in their own 3D model makes interior design easier, as the viewer can see if every command is accessible.
 Added with wearable technologies like full-body tracking, engineers can make accurate ergonomic studies in VR.
-Also, you can imitate an operateur in his work environment with a virtual manikin for further ergonomic testings:
+Also, you can imitate an operateur in his work environment with a virtual manikin for further ergonomic testings.

-Virtual reality in architecture and construction industry
+Virtual reality in the architecture and construction industry

-There are many benefits of using both BIM data and VR technology.
+There are many benefits of using both BIM and vr in construction.
 It enables every collaborator to give their input earlier in the construction process, so that all the errors can be detected in VR before the construction really starts.
 It also helps optimizing costs and schedules, because you can compare both the as-constructed and the as-planned data in the virtual world, and see if you’re up to date or not and if the requirements have been fulfilled.
 This leads to an increase in the speed and quality of the overall project, while keeping an eye on spending.
 And as the mistakes are prevented earlier-on in the process, it makes you reduce costly rework.

 Virtual reality for education and training

 Education and training content get more accessible through the internet.
 However, accessing the information and really getting a new skill require effective teaching methods.
-Especially when knowledge continues to evolved, outdating what we’ve learned before.
+Especially when knowledge continues to evolve, outdating what we’ve learned before.
 Virtual reality transforms the way we teach, train and learn, and the way the educational content is brought to learners.